TomasSerra/Wallet-App/README.md

 # Wallet

-PWA Wallet hosted on Firebase, database and user authentication using Firebase.
+Mobile PWA Wallet hosted on Firebase, database and user authentication using Firebase.